kan-bayashi/ParallelWaveGAN/README.md

 ![](https://user-images.githubusercontent.com/22779813/68081503-4b8fcf00-fe52-11e9-8791-e02851220355.png)

 The goal of this repository is to provide the real-time neural vocoder which is compatible with [ESPnet-TTS](https://github.com/espnet/espnet).
-Audio samples and pretrained models will be available at [our google drive](https://drive.google.com/open?id=1sd_QzcUNnbiaWq7L0ykMP7Xmk-zOuxTi).

 > Source of the figure: https://arxiv.org/pdf/1910.11480.pdf